joshSzep/therobotoverlord-mono/docs/business-requirements.md

 ## Topics
 - **Who can create topics**
   - The Overlord can create topics at will.
   - Citizens can create topics only if they are among the most loyal, as determined by the leaderboard.
-The exact threshold is a product control setting.
+The exact threshold is the top 10% of citizens by loyalty score, calculated in real-time.
 - **Approval**
   - Fully automatic via Overlord (LLM).
 No manual admin approval required for MVP.
   - Uses same evaluation criteria as posts: logic, tone, relevance.